Annual General Meeting 2026 TBA

-The next Rottweiler Club Championship Show is on 10th April 2021 at The Equestrian Centre, Gate 4, Moulton College, Pitsford Road, Moulton, Northampton, NN3 7QL with dog & bitch judge Mr Peter Hughes (Heburger) & Thelma Grey Memorial Awards judge Miss Corinna Diamond (Kydeneam).
+The next Rottweiler Club Championship Show is on 4th April 2026 at The Equestrian Centre, Gate 4, Moulton College, Pitsford Road, Moulton, Northampton, NN3 7QL with dog & bitch judge Mr Declan Byrne subject to KC conformation & Thelma Grey Memorial Awards judge TBA.

-The Temperament Assessor at the CH SH: TBC - For further information contact our Temperament Assessment Co-ordinator.
+The Temperament Assessor at the CH SH: TBA - For further information contact our Temperament Assessment Co-ordinator.

-The Temperament Assessor at the CH SH: TBC - For further information contact our Temperament Assessment Co-ordinator.
+The Temperament Assessor at the CH SH: TBA - For further information contact our Temperament Assessment Co-ordinator.

 Results from Recent Championship Shows